-Our conclusion: While not all oil changes include the same services (tire pressure check, etc.), Walmart is the cheapest place for a basic oil change, with prices comparable to DIY — minus the supply costs, time, and grime.
-If you've got a newer car and if you're willing to pay just a bit more, going to a dealership can actually save money compared with most chains, and also allay worries regarding mechanic error and manufacturer warranties.
-Just watch out for potential upsells.
+While not all oil changes include the same services (tire pressure check, etc.), Walmart is the cheapest place for a basic oil change, with prices comparable to DIY — minus the supply costs, time, and grime.

 Full-Service Oil Change Prices

-*Oil and filter only; does not include the cost of start-up supplies.
+*Oil and filter only; not including the cost of startup supplies

 What You Need to Know Before You Go

 Synthetic oil, synthetic blends, and high-mileage oil, which may be necessary to meet car-specific needs or manufacturers' recommendations, also cost more than conventional, "organic" motor oil.
 (Most new and late-model cars now come from the factory with full synthetic oil.
-While some manufacturers say you can use any oil that meets recommendations for oil weight and viscosity, others stipulate the continued use of synthetics only.)
+While some manufacturers say you can use any oil that meets recommendations for oil weight and viscosity, others stipulate the continued use of synthetics only.
+Use of non-factory-specified oils can potentially void your car’s warranty.)
 The good news is that full synthetic oils have higher resistance to breaking down, extending their useful life from the typical 3,000 miles to 7,500 miles or even 15,000 miles between changes.
 Over time, then, synthetics can prove more cost effective — or at least not any more costly — than conventional oil.